Signs and symptoms of metoprolol overdose

 It is essential to monitor patients with metoprolol overdose closely for these cardiovascular effects and provide appropriate supportive care, such as intravenous fluids and atropine if necessary.

-See also Metoprolol 200 er
+See also Metoprolol induced bronchospasm

 Cardiovascular effects of metoprolol overdose